pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## Antifragile romantic relationships

 I wamt to be clear: adopting polyamory & ENM style of relationships is optional.
-In my experince, the biggest factors in a successful romatic relationship are communication, empathy, attraction, thoughtfulness and patience.
+Also, in my experince, the biggest factors in a successful romatic relationship are communication, empathy, attraction, thoughtfulness and patience.
 In my view, upgrading our mindsets on cimmunication skilks and its importance is the most important factor for successful romantic relationships.
 Polyamory is the best example of this.

 Imagine the level of communication it takes with multiple romantic partners.
 Can it be done?
 Yes.
 People have done it for years. (cite More Than Two)